msohcw/deep-q-learning-flappy-bird/Deep Q-Learning From Scratch.md

 It's an ideal toy environment for several reasons

 * Limited action space, *Jump* and *Don't Jump*
-* Continuous reward feedback, *+1* for each pipe passed, makes the credit assignment problem less significant
+* Continuous reward feedback, $+1$ for each pipe passed, making the credit assignment problem less significant
 * Limited world state, namely the incoming pipes, and the player's own state

 The last point is important because we will **not** be implementing a key section of the DeepMind Atari work, namely using ConvNets (Convolutional Neural Networks) to learn features of the game to be fed into the Q-Network.
 Rather, we will engineer features to feed it, so that we can focus on how the Q-Learning section works.